Why do Professional, Statutory and Regulatory Bodies (PSRBs) Review Programmes/Modules?

 - A response to the recommendations, with timeframe (in a format as specified by the Professional Body).

-The response outlines the action which has/will be taken arising from the accreditation report and identifies any issues of concern distinguishing between issues relevant to the College/School and to the University as a whole.
+The response outlines the action which has/will be taken arising from the accreditation report and identifies any issues of concern distinguishing between issues relevant to the Faculty/School and to the University as a whole.
 Good and effective practice recognised by the accrediting body should also be noted.